oracle/terraform-provider-oci/website/docs/d/database_management_managed_my_sql_database_binary_log_information.html.markdown

 This data source provides details about a specific Managed My Sql Database Binary Log Information resource in Oracle Cloud Infrastructure Database Management service.

 Retrieves information pertaining to the binary log of a specific MySQL server.
+MySQL support within Oracle Cloud Infrastructure Database Management service has been deprecated as of January 29, 2026.

 ## Example Usage